[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Tool descriptions need to be clear and unambiguous

-• Describe tool limitations (e.g., phone can only call domestic numbers)
+• Describe tool limitations (e.g., the phone can only call domestic numbers)

 • File operations resemble Unix commands

-• Return detailed error information when tool invocation fails, allowing the Agent to decide the next step
+• When tool calls fail, return detailed error information and let the Agent decide the next step

 • ❌ Bad example: Phone Call Failed